 The facility is secured by a first lien on the accounts receivable, inventories, deposit accounts and cash ("working capital assets") of the ABL borrower and guarantors, and a third lien over substantially all of the other tangible and intangible assets ("non-working capital assets") of the ABL borrower and guarantors, including equipment, intellectual property and the capital stock of subsidiaries (but excluding real property).

-Scheduled maturity date of the facility is July 2020.
-As at 30 June 2018 the Company was in compliance with all of its debt covenants.
+Scheduled maturity date of the facility is July 2022.
+As at 31 December 2019 the Company was in compliance with all of its debt covenants.
+(Refer below).

-21. LOANS AND BORROWINGS (CONTINUED)
+19. LOANS AND BORROWINGS (CONTINUED)

 Backstop ABL